FrontFin/mesh-web-sdk/packages/link/README.md

 }
 ```

-You can use `iFrameUrl` from this response to open the popup window with `openPopup` method. `url` field is used to open link in the same tab by `openLink` method.
+You can use `iFrameUrl` from this response to open the popup window with `openPopup` method.

 ### Generating connection method